tmart234/tmart234.github.io/_posts/2026-04-09-nmap-dicom.md

 ## Auth in DICOM

-A-ASSOCIATE layers three authorization controls, none of which prove identity (that's authentication, below).
-The server is deciding: can this peer connect, what operations is the association allowed to perform, and in what encodings.
+A-ASSOCIATE layers three authorization controls, none of which prove identity.
+The server decides: can this peer connect, what operations is the association allowed to perform, and in what encodings.

 | Control | What it authorizes | Granularity | Typical failure |
 | --- | --- | --- | --- |